flygeneticist/flygeneticist/README.md

 ## I'm a Husband, Developer, and Teacher!

 - 🔭 Currently I am tutoring students on web development
-- 🌱 I’m working on getting better with TypeScript
+- 🌱 I’m working on getting better with Rust and WASM
 - 💪 2021 Goals: Take time for daily reflections
 - ⚡ Fun fact: I love to cook and enjoy hiking